COMET: Neural Cost Model Explanation Framework: Introduction

-\textbf{This work.} Our goal is to bring interpretability to these inherently black-box but accurate ML-based cost models.
-We want to develop a general framework that can generate trustworthy and intuitive explanations of the predictions of state-of-the-art cost models.
-To achieve our goals, we require our explanation framework to be (i) agnostic to the cost model and basic block so that it can explain the predictions of different cost models on any target basic block, and (ii) such that the generated explanations correctly reflect the cost model's behavior (are faithful), generalize across multiple basic blocks, and are interpretable for the domain experts and stakeholders.
+\textbf{This work.} Our goal is to bring interpretability to inherently black-box but accurate neural cost models, by developing a general framework that can generate trustworthy and intuitive explanations of their predictions.
+These neural cost models could have arbitrary architectures~\cite{ithemal,granite}, requiring custom explanation methods, and could also be proprietary.
+To avoid engineering custom explanation methods for each model, we develop a common explanation framework that is agnostic to the type or structure of the model.
+Apart from saving manual engineering effort, a common framework would facilitate a comparison between neural and other types of cost models with respect to the explanations of their predictions.
+To achieve our goals, we develop our explanation framework to generate explanations that (i) assume just query-access to the cost model, which may be available for some proprietary cost models too, (ii) faithfully reflect the cost model's behavior, (iii) generalize across multiple basic blocks, and (iv) are simple and interpretable for domain experts.

-\textbf{Key Challenges.} For building trustworthy explanations, we need to formalize the desirable properties of faithfulness, generalizability, and simplicity.
-There is a tradeoff between the degree to which a given explanation satisfies the above properties and its computational cost.
+\textbf{Key challenges.} For building trustworthy explanations, we need to formalize the desirable properties of faithfulness, generalizability, and simplicity~\citep{explanationprops}.
+There is a tradeoff between the degree to which a given explanation satisfies the above desirable properties and its computational cost.
 Therefore, we need to design efficient algorithms that can balance this tradeoff.
+Prior works~\citep{lime,anchors} in domains such as Vision or NLP have used perturbed inputs to efficiently generate explanations with only query-access to the model.
+However, their perturbation algorithms heavily utilize local neighborhoods of their inputs while creating their explanations.
+In the discrete domain of basic blocks, there is no well-defined concept of locality.
+Hence, we need specialized perturbation algorithms to handle this domain-specific challenge and derive close approximations to the complex behavior of a given cost model in a reasonable number of queries.